-On April 13th at 7:30pm ET, our friends at Greenlight bookstore will host a virtual reading with eight of our Literary Debutantes.
-Register for the event here.
+On April 13th at 7:30pm ET, our friends at Greenlight bookstore hosted a virtual reading with eight of our Literary Debutantes.
+Watch the event here!

 Isaac Blum (he/him) is an author and educator.
 His debut novel, The Life and Crimes of Hoodie Rosen, won the William C. Morris Award, and was longlisted for the National Book Award.
 He’s taught English at several colleges and universities, and at Orthodox Jewish and public schools.
 He holds an MFA in Creative Writing from Rutgers-Camden, and his stories and essays have appeared in The Iowa Review, The New York Times, and One Teen Story, among other places.
 Isaac lives with his wife in Philadelphia where he watches sports and reads books that make him laugh while showing him something true about the world.
 You can visit Isaac online at isaacblumauthor.com and follow him on Twitter and Instagram @isaacblum_

 Rita Chang-Eppig, Deep as the Sky, Red as the Sea, author of OS #299, “Walking the Dead”